Online Safety for Children

 The code offers simple steps to take positive action in dealing with cases of cyberbullying.

 Take the pledge and encourage your child to become a responsible digital citizen and make an impact to stop cyberbullying.

 Vodafone have produced a Digital Parenting Magazine which informs parents about the various technologies children are accessing today.
-There is information on Facebook settings, Xbox360 settings, Blackberry controls, jargon busting and many more How to Guides.
-These magazines are available in school.
+There is information on social media settings, games console settings, mobile phone controls, jargon busting and many more How to Guides.

 It helps children explore feelings around subjects – like school, family, friends and the world – and supports conversations between children and parents through connected accounts.

 We share updates on all online safety issues through Class Dojo as well as information about upcoming parent workshops.
 Please feel free to contact the school if you have any concerns or issues about your child's online safety.